HHSAPCompSci2020/capstone-project-hbb/README.md

 *   RPG battle system: \
 The main game will be a turn based RPG battle system similar to the popular hand-game fireball.
 There will be five actions: block, basic atk (rq 1 mana), special ability (rq 2-5 mana), ultimate ability (rq 4+ mana), charge (+1 mana), or do nothing.
 Players can set up their teams with 3 different characters with different abilities.
 There will be a schematic background with 3 revolutionaries and 3 enemies drawn in the upper side of the screen called the battlefield.
 Then there will be an interactive UI for the player to select character actions.
 *   In game currency system: \
-Players can earn in game currency by clearing story mode levels, completing quests, winning online battles, or leveling up.
+Players can earn in game currency by clearing story mode levels, completing quests, or leveling up.
 They can spend in game currency on claiming more characters, leveling up characters, [or unlocking new items]
 *   Gacha Roll System: \
 This will be the main way in which players can obtain new characters.
 Players can use in-game currency to get a chance to obtain another character.
 *   Character Gallery (Collection):  \